Most and Least Allergenic Foods for Babies - Baby Chick

 Broccoli

 Broccoli makes for a great first veggie.
-You can purée broccoli with some chicken broth for added flavor to provide your little one with fiber, folic acid, vitamin K, and C.
+You can purée broccoli with some chicken broth for added flavor, providing your little one with fiber, folic acid, vitamin K, and vitamin C.

 Carrots